Water | Craft

 On view January 24, 2026 - December 27, 2026

 Tali Weinberg, Heat Waves/Water Falls, 2023.
 Petrochemical-derived medical tubing, plant fibers, plant and insect dyes.
-Image courtesy of Colin Conces.
+Photo by Colin Conces courtesy of Bemis Center for Contemporary Art.

 Water | Craft explores the intersection of traditional craft practices and contemporary concerns about water and the environment.
 This exhibition brings together artists whose practices incorporate historical craft techniques of weaving, pottery, basketry, glass, and textile arts – and who transform these techniques to address issues including water access, climate change, and cultural preservation.